GarnetVaz/Nonlinear-electrical-oscillators/README.md

 To obtain all the results described in Section 5 of the paper use the code *numerical_comparison.py*.

 The R codes are internally called from Python and need not be run independently.

+To run simulations and create plots as shown in Section 7 would also require the python module multiprocessing >= 0.70a1.